ubaldot/dotfiles/README.md

 The scripts will clone this repo and copy the various files in the correct place.

-Once done you can use the `sync_*` scripts to keep your files updated.
+Once done you can use the `push_/pull_` scripts to keep your files updated.